Our Team

 EHCP Co-ordinator

-Sarah qualified as an NNEB in 1988 and has worked in Early Years for over 35 years, including roles as a SENCO, Safeguarding Lead, in adult SEND education and training, and in early years consultantcy.
+Sarah qualified as an NNEB in 1988 and has worked in Early Years for over 35 years, including roles as a SENCO, Safeguarding Lead, in adult SEND education and training, and in early years consultancy.
 Her passion for SEND became personal after her son was born in 2004, giving her first hand insight into complex health needs, physical disabilities, specific learning difficulties, and working in collaboration with solicitors for Judicial Review.

 In addition to her experience of all areas of SEND education, Sarah has specialist expertise in supporting families through all stages of the EHCP process, including EHC Needs Assessments, draft/EHCP checks, coproduction, Annual Reviews, and EOTAS.